ELELAB/RaSP_workflow/README.md

 ```
 RaSP have two runtypes, cpu and cuda.
 Cuda is a gpu type.
-When running on bioinfo01 always use cpu or leave the flag
-out since the default is cpu.
-When running on bioinfo03 or 04
-use cuda, since this will speed up the process.

 ```

 ### Output

-After a successfull run, the output files are deposited:
+After a successful run, the output files are deposited:

 ```
 output/predictions/